apike/allenpike.com/_posts/2023-06-30-llm-tools-beyond-chatgpt.md

 ---

 *Thank you to the many folks I’ve interviewed recently to develop my understanding of how LLMs are being applied today, especially Rahul Behal, Matt Deakos, Shawn Jansepar, Jonathan Kressaty, David Hariri, Ron Harlev, Boris Lau, Bonnie Li, Dennis Pilarinos, Tavis Rudd, and Peter Werry.
-Also big thank you to Simon Willison, whose writing about his own learning has helped accelerate my learning about this wild world.*
+Also big thank you to Simon Willison, whose writing about his learning has helped accelerate my learning about this wild world.*